EthanCai/programming-learning-notes/projects-part-3.md

 - [Go: Argo](https://github.com/argoproj/argo): Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).
 - [dotNET: Wexflow](https://github.com/aelassas/Wexflow): Wexflow aims to make automations, workflow processes, long-running processes and interactions between systems, applications and folks easy, straightforward and clean.
 The communication between systems or applications becomes easy through this powerful workflow engine.
 - [dotNET: Workflow Engine](https://workflowengine.io/): Workflow Engine is a perfect solution if you are dealing with business entities life cycle management in a project.Using embedded drag&drop designer you can create processes in your system and manage your workflows via simple API.
+- [Python: Perfect](https://github.com/PrefectHQ/prefect): Prefect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
+Users organize Tasks into Flows, and Prefect takes care of the rest.

 Library: